emotiq/whitepaper/draft.md

 **Paul Tarvydas**
 Electronics and Microprocessor Guru

 Paul’s career has spanned three decades of working in microprocessor electronics, compiler and operating system design, and running his own highly-successful software consultancy.
 He has taken part in projects with companies such as IBM Canada, Mitel Corp, Cognos, and several start-ups, including Design Recovery Inc., Innovative Systems Group, JetLetter, Sable Technologies, and Alacrity Inc.  Paul has written papers for the ACM and IEEE on techniques for optimizing concurrency, and has open-sourced his work on converting diagrams to code using AI techniques.
 Paul’s research interests include software engineering, visual languages, diagrammatic languages, and reactive software.
-Paul has been working at Emotiq AG since January 2018.

 **Mark David**
 Senior Software Architect